timcalvin/timcalvin/README.md

 Professionally, I'm a 🎥 Motion Designer and Videographer on the Brand Marketing team at Thomson Reuters.
 I love marketing, especially brand marketing.

-By night, I'm passionate about 👨‍👩‍👧‍👦 family, 💻 coding, 🏈 football (Detroit Lions), 👾 gaming, 3D Printing and 🎧 music.
+By night, I'm passionate about 👨‍👩‍👧‍👦 family, 💻 coding, 📖 writing fiction, 🏈 football (Detroit Lions), 👾 gaming, 3D Printing and 🎧 music.

 <br />